OpenEvalProject/evals/manuscripts/elife-07433/v2/manuscript.md

 Three elements make up the PC binding site: the first is a positive patch located along the helix-turn-helix N-terminal domain of PsaF (Hippler et al., 1997, 1998; Ben-Shem et al., 2003).
 The second element is a hydrophobic patch composed of two parallel helices in PsaA and PsaB (Figure 2B) (Sommer et al., 2006; Kuhlgert et al., 2012).
 The third conserved feature of the PC binding site is a PsaA luminal loop protruding from the generally flat luminal surface of PSI.
 This loop is found in both plants and cyanobacteria PSI; the only exception being sequences from marine Prochlorococcus and their phages (Mazor et al., 2012).
 As seen in Figure 3C,D, the binding site of the cyanobacterial and plant complexes are similar.
 However, it is clear that the plant binding site is buried deeper in the complex, this is achieved by the extension of the PsaF N-terminal and by the new position of the N-terminus of PsaH, which forms a loop mirroring the conformation of the conserved luminal PsaA loop, suggesting a direct role for PsaH in PC binding.

-## Core antenna, red pigments, and excitation energy transfer
+### Core antenna, red pigments, and excitation energy transfer

-The PSI core is a highly efficient hub onto which diverse antennae systems connect such as phycobilisomes and IsiA-like assemblies in cyanobacteria and red algae and LHC type antennae in eukaryotes (
+The PSI core is a highly efficient hub onto which diverse antennae systems connect such as phycobilisomes and IsiA-like assemblies in cyanobacteria and red algae and LHC type antennae in eukaryotes (Berera et al., 2009; Engelken et al., 2010; Nelson and Junge, 2015; Wahadoszamen et al., 2015).
+Remarkably, the core pigment organization is conserved across kingdoms despite this diversity in connected antenna (Amunts et al., 2007; Busch and Hippler, 2011; Croce and van Amerongen, 2013), which suggests that the connection points between the core and the antennae are conserved.
+The existence of red-absorbing pigments (or ‘red traps’) is a general property of PSI (Morosinotto et al., 2005; Wientjes et al., 2012).
+These pigments affect the rate of trapping in PSI and can affect the path of excitation migration in the complex.
+Most of the eukaryotic red pigments have been shown to reside at LHCI.
+However, red pigments may be lost from the core complex during the isolation of LHCI.
+The first high-resolution PSI structure from thermophilic cyanobacteria revealed the organization of the core antenna (Jordan et al., 2001).
+A stacked chlorophyll trimer supported by an extended loop in PsaB was the best candidate for one of the strong red absorbers in this complex (Jordan et al., 2001).
+PsaB sequences from eukaryotes and many cyanobacteria lack this extended loop, resulting in this chlorophyll trimer being lost, as has been shown in the plant and mesophilic PSI structures (Amunts et al., 2010; Mazor et al., 2014).
+At the current resolution, we observed new core chlorophyll bound between PsaG and Lhca1 and a newly discovered lipid (Figure 4A).
+This new chlorophyll restores the stacked chlorophyll trimer independent of the shortened PsaB loop and is responsible for one of the connection points between the core complex and the LHCI antenna, with a Mg–Mg distance of 12.5 Å between it and chlorophyll 1010 in Lhca1 (the nomenclature for LHCII is used to describe Lhcas [Standfuss et al., 2005]).
+On the stromal side of the membrane, an additional chlorophyll trimer first discovered in Synechocystis is also responsible for an antenna attachment point with a Mg–Mg distance of 13.7 Å between the core chlorophyll A40 and chlorophyll 1005 in Lhca1 (Figure 4—figure supplement 1).
+We suggest that chlorophyll trimers located at the periphery of the core antenna are extremely important for antenna attachment and are probably general attachment points to the core that are utilized not only by eukaryotes, but also by other antenna systems in cyanobacteria.

 ![Figure 4.](https://cdn.elifesciences.org/articles/07433/elife-07433-fig4-v2.jpg)

 **Figure 4.:** (A) The configuration of the PsaG-Lhca1 pigment connection shown from the luminal side of the membrane.
 The new stacked chlorophyll trimer (numbered B1231, B1232 and G1003) is shown.
 The N-terminus of PsaG (dark red) supports one of the chlorophylls making up this trimer.
 The entire trimer is connected with chlorophyll 10 (numbered 1010) in Lhca1 (blue).
 (B) The second LHCI-PSI connection between Lhca1 and PsaF (magenta) on the luminal side of the membrane is bound by a lipid (orange).
 (C) The Lhca3 (red) -PsaA connection.
 Two chlorophyll pairs mediate this interaction.
 At the lumen face, 13.7 Å separate chlorophyll 3010 from chlorophyll 1114.
 On the stromal side, chlorophyll 3005 and chlorophyll 1108 are 16.5 Å apart.
-(D) Lhca2 (blue)—PsaJ (green) connecting chlorophylls.DOI: http://dx.doi.org/10.7554/eLife.07433.008
+(D) Lhca2 (blue)—PsaJ (green) connecting chlorophylls.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/07433/elife-07433-fig4-figsupp1-v2.jpg)

-**Figure 4—figure supplement 1.:** The second chlorophyll trimer connecting Lhca1 to the core on the stromal side of the membrane bound by a short PsaB helix (teal).DOI: http://dx.doi.org/10.7554/eLife.07433.009
+**Figure 4—figure supplement 1.:** The second chlorophyll trimer connecting Lhca1 to the core on the stromal side of the membrane bound by a short PsaB helix (teal).

 ![Figure 4—figure supplement 2.](https://cdn.elifesciences.org/articles/07433/elife-07433-fig4-figsupp2-v2.jpg)

 **Figure 4—figure supplement 2.:** However the polarity of the transmembrane helices is reversed, as a result the N-terminus which was protruding outward from the complex now faces LHCI.
-Three chlorophylls, a carotene and a lipid are coordinated by this subunit in the current structure.DOI: http://dx.doi.org/10.7554/eLife.07433.010
+Three chlorophylls, a carotene and a lipid are coordinated by this subunit in the current structure.

 In contrast to the previous plant structures, which included a small pool of ‘Gap chlorophylls’, only six pigment pairs connect LHCI to the core antenna in the current structure.
 Lhca1 is the main connector for excitation transfer, harboring three chlorophylls that are within 14 Å of reaction center pigments (Figure 4A,B and Figure 4—figure supplement 1).
 This close proximity ensures efficient and fast energy transfer.
 Surprisingly, Lhca3 is also one of the main connection points with two such pairs (Figure 4C).
 The final excitonic connection between PSI to LHCI is located between chlorophyll J1302 bound by PsaJ and chlorophyll 2010 (A chlorophyll b molecule).
 The Mg–Mg distance of this pair is quite large (17.6 Å) however, since the gap between LHCI and PSI allows for some movement, this distance can change to provide an efficient link between the core and LHCI (Figure 4D).
 To summarize, the extremely fast and efficient energy transfer processes that typify PSI-LHCI occurs through only six pairs of pigment molecules located at three sites.
 These sites connect to the core antennae at the PsaG and PsaK poles through Lhca1 and Lhca3, with Lhca2 playing a relatively minor role.

-## The structure of the LHCI complex
+### The structure of the LHCI complex

 Our structure includes the fully modeled LHCI belt with nearly complete structures of all four Lhca proteins.
 These structures reveal the essential features of the specific interactions between: each Lhca protein and the core; the red chlorophyll assembly present in Lhca4 and Lhca3; and a previously unknown pigment binding site, which is the probable site for the recently discovered non-photochemical quenching (NPQ) at the luminal gap region of LHCI (de Bianchi et al., 2010; Ballottari et al., 2014).

-## Overall view
+### Overall view

 The LHCI belt is located on the PsaF side of the PSI core.
-On the stromal face of the membrane, the four conserved N-terminal domains connect each Lhca subunit to its neighbor through interaction with an Lhca-specific loop (loop 23) (
+On the stromal face of the membrane, the four conserved N-terminal domains connect each Lhca subunit to its neighbor through interaction with an Lhca-specific loop (loop 23) (Figure 5A) that follows immediately after the second transmembrane helix and supports a new chlorophyll site (numbered 16) in Lhca4 and Lhca2 (Figure 6A,B).
+Lhca1, which interacts with PsaG in the core complex, completely lacks this loop and instead contains a short, positively charged linker in this region (Figure 5A).
+One of the major changes in the structure of LHCI is the reversal in the polarity of PsaG.
+While PsaG occupies roughly an equivalent position compared to previous PSI-LHCI structures, the first transmembrane helix contacts Lhca1 while the second one contacts PsaB (Figure 4—figure supplement 2).
+Connections between each Lhca and the core are mediated by small regions immediately preceding the first transmembrane helix and are stabilized by salt bridges between negatively charged residues positioned at the membrane entrance point and a conserved arginine located at a helix turn below them (Figure 5A).
+Additional Lhca–Lhca interactions are provided by a short C-terminal segment on the luminal side that binds helix 2 as it exits the membrane, mainly via hydrophobic interactions (Figure 5—figure supplement 1).

 ![Figure 5.](https://cdn.elifesciences.org/articles/07433/elife-07433-fig5-v2.jpg)

 **Figure 5.:** (A) A view from the stromal side of the membrane of LHCI.
 Each Lhca connects to the next one through its conserved N-terminal domain (marked N).
 All connections to the core are mediated by the short region preceding the entrance of the first transmembrane helix into the membrane (marked by a circle).
 The extended loop (L23) is conserved in all Lhcas except Lhca1.
 (B) Electrostatic interactions determine the specificity of the Lhca4/5 binding site to PsaF.
 The conserved E84-R209 interaction occurs within the PsaF (magenta) domain, which is partially membrane-buried, and Lhca4 (raspberry).
 (C) Superposition of Lhca3 (red) and LHCII (cyan).
 Lhca3 interacts with the core via contacts with PsaA and PsaK through short extension (red circle) or deletion (green circle) in the otherwise highly conserved N terminus.
-The extension of loop 23 is also seen at the bottom left corner of the image.DOI: http://dx.doi.org/10.7554/eLife.07433.011
+The extension of loop 23 is also seen at the bottom left corner of the image.

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/07433/elife-07433-fig5-figsupp1-v2.jpg)

 **Figure 5—figure supplement 1.:** Short sequences immediately preceding the insertion point of the second transmembrane helix in the LHC fold (marked by a red spot) interact with the C-terminal sequences of the adjacent subunit (marked with a blue spot).
-Numbers indicate the sequence range shown in bold for the respective Lhca subunit.DOI: http://dx.doi.org/10.7554/eLife.07433.012
+Numbers indicate the sequence range shown in bold for the respective Lhca subunit.

 ![Figure 6.](https://cdn.elifesciences.org/articles/07433/elife-07433-fig6-v2.jpg)

 **Figure 6.:** (A and B) Structure of the Lhca1/4 (A) and Lhca2/3 (B) heterodimer as viewed from the membrane plane extrinsic to the PSI-LHCI complex.
 The conserved connecting carotenoid in position L3 (pink) serves a structural role, connecting the two subunits of the dimer by linking chlorophyll 6 (bottom right) to chlorophyll 9 (upper left corner).
 The position of the new chlorophyll site bound by loop 23 of Lhca2 (numbered 2016) is also shown.
 (C and D) A new chlorophyll site connects the pigments of the heterodimer.
 Chlorophyll 17 (numbered 4017 or 3017) is shown as viewed from the luminal side of the membrane.
 The connections between the red pigment cluster on the right and position 9 in the adjacent subunit are marked with grey lines.
 The new carotenoid site, L5, is shown in C. This site lines the gap between LHCI and PSI and is therefore easily interchangeable.
 The distance between L5 and of chlorophylls 17 π systems is 3.7 Å. (E) Lhca3 is colored in red.
 A short helix segment from the first transmembrane helix is shown as sticks.
 Chlorophyll 3005 is part of the red-absorbing dimer.
 LHCII (PDB: 2BHW) was superimposed on the structure and shown in faint grey.
 Chlorophyll 612 is shown as a ring.
 The coordinating side chain was changed from histidine 68 in LHCII to asparagine 109 in Lhca3.
 Another important change is the leucine to glycine modification at position 105, which allows chlorophyll 3005 to alter its ring orientation by approximately 12°.
 (F) The same site in Lhca4 shown in a similar fashion with Lhca4 colored in raspberry.
-The same basic coordination is observed, though the ring tilt is smaller because of the alanine occupying position 95.DOI: http://dx.doi.org/10.7554/eLife.07433.013
+The same basic coordination is observed, though the ring tilt is smaller because of the alanine occupying position 95.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/07433/elife-07433-fig6-figsupp1-v2.jpg)

 **Figure 6—figure supplement 1.:** Shown is the chlorophyll b occupying position 10 from Lhca2.
 Simulated annealing omit maps were calculated on a model which lacked the formyl-7 group (shown in the image).
 All b factors of the model were reset to the Wilson B factor, followed by a single round of simulated annealing and refinement using phenix.refine.
-The difference map (green) is contoured at 2.5 rmsd and the 2Fo − Fc map (blue) is contoured at 1.2 rmsd.DOI: http://dx.doi.org/10.7554/eLife.07433.014
+The difference map (green) is contoured at 2.5 rmsd and the 2Fo − Fc map (blue) is contoured at 1.2 rmsd.

 Genetic analysis in plants has revealed that each subunit has a specific binding site and, with the exception of the Lhca4-Lhca5 pair, the various Lhcas are not interchangeable (Lucinski et al., 2006; Wientjes et al., 2009).
 The specific binding sites are identified in the current structure.
 At the PsaG pole of LHCI, helix C of Lhca1 interacts with the first transmembrane helix of PsaG.
 Additional protein–protein interactions occurred between a stromal loop of PsaB (aa 307–320) and the N-terminus of Lhca1 (Figure 5A).